Is It a Sin to Waste Sperm? What the Bible Actually Says

 Why is it so Serious?
 Because

-The Bible doesn’t warn us to restrict pleasure; it warns us to protect purity, intimacy, and identity.
+The Bible does not warn us to restrict pleasure; it warns us to protect purity, intimacy, and identity.

-The Theology of the Body (mainly as explained by thinkers like St. John Paul II and echoed in Paul’s letters) teaches that:
+The Theology of the Body, as explained by St. John Paul II in his 129 Wednesday audiences (1979-1984) and echoed in Paul's letters, teaches that:

 The Body

-• It is designed for union, not isolation, and fantasy
+Is designed for union — not isolation and fantasy

-Wasting seed, watching porn, masturbating these reduce the sacred theology of the body to a cheap imitation of love.
+Wasting seed, watching porn, and masturbating reduce the sacred theology of the body to a cheap imitation of love.

 4. Jesus Elevated the Standard: Purity Starts in the Heart

 In the Old Testament, purity was primarily concerned with actions.
-But Jesus raises the bar.
-He goes for the thought life.
+Jesus raises the bar to the thought life.

 Jesus Teaches That

-• Lust isn’t neutral; it’s the root of sexual sin
+Lust is not neutral — it is the root of sexual sin

-So purity isn’t just about stopping porn or masturbation.
-It’s about:
+Purity, then, is not just about stopping porn or masturbation.
+It is about:

-The journey to sexual holiness is not easy, but it’s possible.
-Quittr AI is more than a tracker.
-It is a spiritual tool designed to help believers take practical steps toward biblical purity.
+The journey to sexual holiness is not easy, but it is possible.
+Quittr AI is more than a tracker — it is a practical tool designed to help believers take concrete steps toward biblical purity.

 What Quittr Offers

-Quittr AI doesn’t just help you quit porn it enables you to become the man or woman God created you to be.
+Quittr AI does not just help you quit porn — it enables you to become the man or woman God created you to be.

 Join Our 28-day Challenge & Quit Porn Forever with the #1 Science-based Way To Quit Porn